vicapow/react-playground/README.md

 # generic-playground
-a generic CommonJS playground starter
+A generic CommonJS playground starter

-After you fork the directory, run `npm install`. and then `npm run start`.
+After you fork the directory, run `npm install` and then `npm run start`.
 After that, you can pull up the site at `http://localhost:9966/`